 Volunteers are a vital part of accomplishing our mission at the Bernice Pauahi Bishop Museum.
-To register as a volunteer, you will need to submit a completed Volunteer Application, Waiver and Background Check Form.
-Background checks are an important step in ensuring the safety of our visitors, staff, volunteers and collections.
+To register as a volunteer, you will need to submit a completed application waiver and background check.
+Background checks are an important step in ensuring the safety of our visitors, staff, volunteers, and collections.

 - For general volunteer requests, we will only accept applications for the open positions listed below.

 - For internship requests, we will process these on a case-by-case basis based on available internship positions.
 Because these positions fill up quickly, we recommend submitting your request 2-4 months in advance of the semester during which you would like to intern.